skoolkid/skoolkit/sphinx/source/commands.rst

     -f A[,B...[-M[-N]]], --find A[,B...[-M[-N]]]
                           Search for the byte sequence A,B... with distance ranging from M to N (default=1) between bytes.
+    -g, --call-graph      Generate a call graph in DOT format.
     -p A[-B[-C]], --peek A[-B[-C]]
                           Show the contents of addresses A TO B STEP C. This option may be used multiple times.